Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: The Matching Model

-Hence for $p_{\min}=\Theta(1/d)$, we obtain essentially the same convergence as for the first-order-diffusion scheme (cmp.~\thmref{continuous}), although the communication is restricted to a single matching in each round.
-A more complicated but also more general result for non-regular graphs can be found in~\cite[Theorem~5]{BGPS06}.
-However, since our proof for non-regular graphs does not require a concrete runtime bound, we prefer to state our results for non-regular graphs in terms of $\tau_{\cont}(K,\epsilon)$.
+Hence, for $p_{\min}=\Theta(1/\Delta)$, we obtain essentially the same convergence as for the first-order-diffusion scheme (cmp.~\thmref{continuous}), although the communication is restricted to a single matching in each round.
+A similar result for the $\ell_2$-norm can be found in~\cite[Theorem~5]{BGPS06}.
+We now prove \thmref{contmatching}.